Close Menu

 Under Social Security Ruling 16-3p, the ALJ is no longer able to assess your credibility.
 Instead, the ALJ must focus on whether the medical evidence supports your testimony.
 If so, then the ALJ can find that your medical symptoms limit your ability to work.

 The ALJ must consider pain and the side effects of pain medication.
 Also, the ALJ must consider the combined effects of your physical and mental conditions.
-Even subjective complaints of pain may be the basis of a case.
+Even complaints of pain may be the basis of a case.

 ALJ’s no longer have the ability to deny a claim solely based on credibility.
 This is good news.
 However, there is still a “credibility” analysis happening.
 The analysis occurs when the ALJ examines the evidence as a whole.
 And then, compares it to your testimony.